-The Ochiltree County Appraisal District was created by the Texas Legislature.
-The OCAD appraises property for nine entities in Ochiltree County, Texas.
+The Ochiltree County Appraisal District was created by statutes enacted by the Texas Legislature.
+The OCAD appraises property for the nine entities in Ochiltree County, Texas.
 OCAD is a political subdivision of the State of Texas.
-The appraisal district is governed by a seven-member board of directors, seven of which are appointed by the voting entities in the county.
+The appraisal district is governed by a seven-member board of directors, all of which are appointed by the voting entities in the county.
 The board appoints the chief appraiser who serves at the pleasure of the board.
 The board also approves the budget and sets policy.